matthewpalmer/matthewpalmer.github.io/_posts/2014-10-29-an-analysis-of-home-screen-layouts.markdown

 ## The N-Rows Method

 ![Source: hellointernet.fm](https://static.squarespace.com/static/52d66949e4b0a8cec3bcdd46/t/5438203fe4b0e147a5dced92/1412964427553/)
 <small style="display:block;text-align:center;color:gray;font-weight:100;font-size:10px;font-family:Helvetica;margin-top:2%;">C.G.P.
-Grey's minimal 2-Row homescreen.</small>
+Grey's minimal 2-Row home screen.</small>

 I categorise these as an unbalanced extension of the Single Row Method.
 The N-Rows Method features—you guessed it—a couple of rows.
 For lower values of N, the time to access an app is high, with efficiency increasing over time as muscle memory develops.

 For N between 2 and 4, we achieve peak balance between minimalism, priority, and fast lookup.
 Though as you add more rows, the speed to find the desired icon increases quickly.
-Management of secondary and tertiary homescreens becomes a big issue.
+Management of secondary and tertiary home screens becomes a big issue.

 This is a slippery slope to...

 ## Everything Filling Every Slot

 ![Source: hellointernet.fm](https://static.squarespace.com/static/52d66949e4b0a8cec3bcdd46/t/54382061e4b0e147a5dcedfa/1412964451981/)
-<small style="display:block;text-align:center;color:gray;font-weight:100;font-size:10px;font-family:Helvetica;margin-top:2%;">Brady Haran's on-the-way-to-fully-filled homescreen.
+<small style="display:block;text-align:center;color:gray;font-weight:100;font-size:10px;font-family:Helvetica;margin-top:2%;">Brady Haran's on-the-way-to-fully-filled home screen.
 Beware.</small>

 This is a hugely cluttered look, balanced against the speed gained from having fewer side-swipes and folder traverals.
 Fewer swipes comes at the cost of searching for an app within a page.
 What's more, you tend to lose track of an app's spatial location when things are so full.
 This is the caveman of the bunch: effective, but comes with a club draped over its shoulder.